JakovFreund/tabletop-assistant/tasks.md

 - frontend also needs to visually display the TurnResource getting used
 - "multiple targets use different roll" checkbox during target selection to differentiate aoe and eldritch blast
 - roll modal reminds and highlights advantage/disadvantage (don't input twice)
+- roll modal reminds all currently castable reactions (hesitate with input, some reactions change roll amount)
 - need to implement critical miss (attack roll 1) and critical hit (attack roll 20) - cannoot miss always hits with double damage
 - ??
 CastableDamage gets turned into Damage between ping and input
 - the castable always gets resolved immediately, meaning CastableUsedLogEntry and ReceivedEffectFromCastableLogEntry have to come together.
 - implement loading a limited number of LogEntries from log file
 - add a CastableHeal object aswell - because of source and drag n dropping
+- pressing CastableUsedLogEntry on DM sandbox screen copies all Damage and StatusEffect objects there
 - a the bottom of the screen is a log (player pings, DM pings, DM actions/changes all go there), has ability to filter only DM actions
 - add a clickable damage object in log that auto copies the damage into calculator (or just queues text pointer on appropriate damage types)
 - when a player pings a spell, the log prints out all the info and buttons for the DM which i can use to autosubtract turnresources, autofocus damage textboxes (by drag n droping damage on the target creature and just entering appropriate amounts for each type, also autofill in if not dice notation) autoapply statuseffect by drag n drop (with info about the target type [self, enemy...] for clearer gameflow)